DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Abstract

 \section{Abstract}

 Recent LLM-based data agents aim to automate data science tasks ranging from data analysis to deep learning.
 However, the open-ended nature of real-world data science problems, which often span multiple taxonomies and lack standard answers, poses a significant challenge for evaluation.
-To address this, we introduce DSAEval, a benchmark comprising 641 real-world data science problems grounded in 285 diverse datasets, covering both structured and unstructured data (e.g., vision and text).
-DSAEval incorporates three distinctive features: (1) Multimodal Environment Perception, which enables agents to interpret observations from multiple modalities including text and vision; (2) Multi-Query Interactions, which mirror the iterative and cumulative nature of real-world data science projects; and (3) Multi-Dimensional Evaluation, which provides a holistic assessment across reasoning, code, and results.
-We systematically evaluate 11 advanced agentic LLMs using DSAEval.
-Our results show that Claude-Sonnet-4.5 achieves the strongest overall performance, GPT-5.2 is the most efficient, and MiMo-V2-Flash is the most cost-effective.
+To address this, we introduce DSAEval, a benchmark comprising 641 real-world data science problems grounded in 285 diverse datasets, covering both structured and unstructured data (e.g., image and text).
+DSAEval incorporates three distinctive features: (1) Multimodal Environment Perception, which enables agents to interpret observations from multiple modalities, including text and vision; (2) Multi-Query Interactions, which mirror the iterative and cumulative nature of real-world data science projects; and (3) Multi-Dimensional Evaluation, which provides a holistic assessment across reasoning, code, and results.
+We systematically evaluate 13 recent advanced agentic LLMs using DSAEval.
+Our results show that Claude-Sonnet-4.5 achieves the strongest overall performance, MiMo-V2-Pro and GPT-5.2 lead in duration and step efficiency, respectively, and MiMo-V2-Flash is the most cost-effective.
 We further demonstrate that multimodal perception consistently improves performance on vision-related tasks, with gains ranging from 2.04\% to 11.30\%.
-Overall, while current data science agents perform well on structured data and routine data anlysis workflows, substantial challenges remain in unstructured domains.
-Finally, we offer critical insights and outline future research directions to advance the development of data science agents.
+Overall, while current data science agents perform well on structured data and routine data analysis workflows, substantial challenges remain in unstructured domains.
+Finally, we offer critical insights and outline future research directions.